LEADING OFF: Verlander backs rolling Astros, Dodgers on the mend, Soto timelessly good for Nats, Baez hopes to be back with Cubs

 One of baseball’s biggest surprises, the Seattle Mariners (46-26) embark on a 10-game road trip to the East Coast that should serve as a tough test.
 They open with three games against the New York Yankees followed by three in Boston — the top two teams in the majors.
 Marco Gonzales (7-3, 3.42 ERA) attempts to win his fifth straight decision when he pitches against Yankees rookie Domingo German (1-4, 5.23), who is coming off his first major league win.

 Juan Soto’s feats are piling up.
 The latest from the 19-year-old rookie sensation: homering in a game played before he made his major league debut.
 Soto hit a tiebreaking, pinch-hit, two-run shot in the sixth inning of a game that began and was suspended because of rain last month, five days before Soto was called up from the minors for the first time.
 Soto’s sixth homer in 24 games lifted the Nationals over the Yankees 5-3.
 Washington is set to open a home series against Baltimore.
 The team will be joined this week by reliever Kelvin Herrera, who was acquired from Kansas City for three minor leaguers Monday.

 Javier Baez may return to the Cubs’ starting lineup two days after being hit on the left elbow by a pitch.
-Baez was out of the lineup before Monday’s game against the Dodgers was postponed and said the elbow was still swollen, but the team decided no X-rays were needed.
+Baez was out of the lineup for Monday’s game against the Dodgers and said the elbow was still swollen, but the team decided no X-rays were needed.
 Baez leads Chicago with 14 home runs.
-The teams will play a day-night doubleheader at Wrigley after Monday’s game was delayed due to rain and a limited power outage.

 More AP baseball: https://apnews.com/tag/MLBbaseball